latest nhpb_banner 1__compressed2

 Assistance programs Oklahoma City and County.

-There are agencies that offer financial help in Oklahoma County, including churches, non-profits, government agencies and charities.
+Find organizations that offer financial help in Oklahoma County, including churches, non-profits, government agencies and charities.
 Find where to apply at for grant money to help pay utility bills or rent.
-Or learn where to get free food or medical or dental care from a community clinic.
+Or learn where to get free food, personal or household stuff or transportation services.
 Get financial assistance near you in OKC.

-There are even assistance programs for job training, day care, and transportation assistance, such as free gasoline vouchers among other resources.
+There are even assistance programs for job training, day care, and transportation programs, such as free gasoline vouchers or a car for work among other resources.
 Or find income producing opportunities in Oklahoma City, including ways to earn or make free money, job placement services, school supplies, and even free Christmas gifts for kids.
 All these social services and financial assistance programs can help low income families on Oklahoma County.

-Emergency financial assistance with bills, housing and help for a crisis
+Emergency financial help with bills, housing and emergency assistance in OKC

 • Mortgage/Rental Payment Assistance: This housing program was designed to assist families and individuals that have experienced a family emergency that rendered them unable to pay their monthly rent or mortgage